kiemlicz/shelm/README.md

 # Simple Helm Plugin - SHelm
-Create Helm Charts for your application and its dependencies with "external" configuration files added.
+Package your application's Helm Chart and all of its dependencies with "external" configuration files added.
 Enables customizing `Chart.yaml` during the build.
+You can manage application Chart and dependent Charts from the SBT

 Helm has long-standing [issue](https://github.com/helm/helm/issues/3276) about addition of external files into Helm Charts.